 This way you can create a report that shows, for example, only dietary restrictions (selection of information) of those participants (selection of participants) that will take part in the dinner (filtering).
 For more information about filtering, click here.

 Summary reports can show participants' status, participant types and answers to multiple choice questions.
-With quantity/product/ticket questions, Lyyti counts together given answers.
+With Quantity questions, Lyyti counts together given answers.